Dear Comrade: Plot

 Lilly decides to meet with a prospective groom her family has arranged for her, and Bobby tries to convince her not to run away from his life.
 However, Lilly blames him for not being around when she really needed him.
 She tells Bobby she would forget him in a few years.

-Bobby leaves Lilly.
+Bobby then leaves Lilly.
 She gets confirmation of her marriage and is consumed by the prospect of losing Bobby forever.
 She desperately reaches out for Bobby's old voice recorder, which contained his messages to her over the years.

 The video footage of Bobby assaulting Rao goes viral.
 Lilly and her family are now thrust into the media's limelight, and the BCCI appoints a committee to investigate the allegations against Rao.
 The police officer investigating a sexual assault case arrests Bobby.
 He refuses to let Bobby off and coerces Lilly into lying for his release.
-Lilly's deposition before the BCCI committee reveals she was not sexually harassed by Ramesh.
-Ramesh Rao insults both Bobby and Lilly in court, demanding an apology for false allegations.
-Lilly, enraged, attacks Ramesh Rao and confesses to being sexually harassed by him, abusing his position as a selector.
+Lilly's deposition before the BCCI committee reveals she was not sexually harassed by Rao.
+Rao insults both Bobby and Lilly in court, demanding an apology for false allegations.
+Lilly, enraged, attacks Rao and confesses to being sexually harassed by him, abusing his position as a selector.
 They reunite, embracing their true selves.
 The film ends with Bobby dropping Lilly at the National Cricket Academy for her practice.